plblum/jivs/planning/ModelRules Design for Configuration.md

 }
 ```

-This class defines the base configuration through `configureRules()`.
+This class defines the model's configuration through `configureRules()`.

 ### 5.2 Form subclass of model rules

 A UI developer subclasses the model rules class for a specific form or presentation.
+This is mostly used
+to override a business logic's model configuration, but could be used with a form's configuration to provide
+variations.

 Example: